aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 <a id="0x1_delegation_pool_NULL_SHAREHOLDER"></a>

-Special shareholder temporarily owning the <code>add_stake</code> fees charged during this epoch.
-On each <code>add_stake</code> operation any resulted fee is used to buy active shares for this shareholder.
-First synchronization after this epoch ends will distribute accumulated fees to the rest of the pool as refunds.
+Special shareholder temporarily owning the <code>add_stake</code> fees charged during this epoch.<br/> On each <code>add_stake</code> operation any resulted fee is used to buy active shares for this shareholder.<br/> First synchronization after this epoch ends will distribute accumulated fees to the rest of the pool as refunds.

 <pre><code>const NULL_SHAREHOLDER: address &#61; 0x0;<br/></code></pre>